Relativistic quantum Otto engine: Instant work extraction from a quantum field: Results: Extracted Work from QOE

 Inserting \eqref{eq:Gaussian smearing Fourier} into \eqref{eq:smeared Wightman in Minkowski general}, a straightforward calculation gives us \cite{GallockEntangledDetectors, Tjoa.RQC}

 where $D^+(x)$ is the Dawson function given by

 with the imaginary error function $\erfi(x)$.

 After substituting these expressions into the extracted work \eqref{eq:work extracted by delta switch}, the results are shown in Figure~\ref{fig:Minkowski example}.
 In Figure~\ref{fig:Minkowski example}(a), we depict the dependence of the second interaction's timing, $\tau_2/\sigma$, in units of the characteristic Gaussian width $\sigma$, given $\tau_1/\sigma=0$, $\Omega_1 \sigma=1$, $\Omega_2 \sigma=3$, $\tilde \lambda_1 /\sigma=100$, and $\tilde \lambda_2 /\sigma=1$.
 As discussed in Section~\ref{subsec: observation}, the detector can extract positive work from the vacuum state of the field instantaneously as long as the first interaction affects the second one.
-In fact, we have $\braket{W\ts{ext}}\sigma=0$ once the detector cannot receive the signal from the first interaction (i.e., when $\tau_2/\sigma > 4$).
+In fact, as one can see from the positive work condition depicted as the yellow curve in \ref{fig:Minkowski example}(a), we have $\braket{W\ts{ext}}\sigma=0$ once the detector cannot receive the signal from the first interaction (i.e., when $\tau_2/\sigma > 4$).

 Figure~\ref{fig:Minkowski example}(b) shows the coupling-dependence of the work $\braket{W\ts{ext}}\sigma$ when $\tau_1/\sigma=0$, $\Omega_1 \sigma=1$, $\Omega_2\sigma=3$, and $\tau_2/\sigma=1.5$.
 We see that a pair $(\tilde \lambda_1, \tilde \lambda_2)$ must be chosen carefully to satisfy the positive work condition.
 In particular, the first coupling $\tilde \lambda_1$ is preferred to be strong while the second one $\tilde \lambda_2$ should be much weaker.
 This is due to the fact that $\braket{W\ts{ext}} \to 0$ as $\nu_{\mathfrak{f}_2} \to 0$ in \eqref{eq:work extracted by delta switch}, which is the case for $\tilde \lambda_2/\sigma \gg 1$ in \eqref{eq:nu for Minkowski}.